Language: EN

 Simula, developed in Norway, was the first language to introduce the concepts of classes and objects.
 This allowed for greater abstraction and facilitated the creation of more realistic models.

-In the 1980s, Bjarne Stroustrup developed C++, an extension of the C language that introduced the object-oriented programming paradigm in a low-level programming language.
+In the 1980s, Bjarne Stroustrup developed C++, an extension of the C language that introduced the object-oriented programming paradigm into a low-level programming language.
 C++ combines the features of object-oriented programming with the ability to perform low-level programming.

 The 1990s marked a milestone in the history of programming languages with the rise of the Internet.
 The development of the World Wide Web led to the creation of three fundamental languages: HTML, CSS, and JavaScript.